privacyshore/privacygate-opencart/README.md

-# Coinbase Commerce Payment Module
+# PrivacyGate Payment Module
-Accept Cryptocurrencies on your Opencart store with Coinbase Commerce module.
+Accept Cryptocurrencies on your Opencart store with PrivacyGate module.

 ## Prerequisite
 - SSL enabled.